As an Amazon Associate we earn from qualifying purchases.

 Pairing Ideas for Bruschetta

 Bruschetta is often served as an antipasto (a starter or appetizer course).
 As such, other antipastos will all make great pairings, such as olives, cheeses, cured meats, salads.
-Nowadays, since we don’t really do multicourse meals, bruschetta is more of a side dish and goes very well with other italian dishes such as pasta or lasagna.
+Nowadays, since I don’t really do multicourse meals, bruschetta is more of a side dish and goes very well with other italian dishes such as pasta or lasagna.

 - 1 Baguette